ConcordUSA/engineering-core-values/practices/refactoring/refactoring.md

 ## When to do it

-1. The rule of Three:
+1. The rule of Three
-    - When you’re doing something for the first time, just get it done.
+	When you’re doing something for the first time, just get it done.
-    - When you’re doing something similar for the second time, cringe at having to repeat but do the same thing anyway.
+	When you’re doing something similar for the second time, cringe at having to repeat but do the same thing anyway.
-    - When you’re doing something for the third time, start refactoring.
+	When you’re doing something for the third time, start refactoring.
 2. When adding a feature
 Refactoring helps you understand other people’s code.
 If you have to deal with someone else’s dirty code, try to refactor it first.
 Clean code is much easier to grasp.
 You will improve it not only for yourself but also for those who use it after you.